What is a DST 1031 exchange in Real Estate Investing?

 Yes.
 Since real estate is the underlying asset, DSTs pose many risks inherent to property investment.
 So, you assume the risks of illiquidity, a down real estate market, rising interest rates, recessions, and depressions.
 In addition, DSTs have their unique hazards, such as regulatory constraints, tax heaviness, unexpected fees, and execution risks.What are some advantages of DST 1031 Exchange properties?

 DST 1031 Exchanges offer many benefits.
-Through fractional ownership, DSTs give you investment exposure to institutional-grade assets with fractional ownership, allowing you to profit from the equity and tax advantages of sizeable commercial property ownership.
+Through fractional ownership, DSTs expose you to institutional-grade assets with fractional ownership, allowing you to profit from the equity and tax advantages of sizeable commercial property ownership.
 Also, DSTs are a pre-packaged investment.
 This arrangement reduces your risk of missing IRS deadlines for 1031 exchanges.
-And the DST Sponsor handles all the due diligence, documentation, compliance, financial reporting, and other Property management-related tasks.What is one of the most significant disadvantages of investing in DST 1031 Exchange properties?
+And the DST Sponsor handles all the due diligence, documentation, compliance, financial reporting, and other Property management-related tasks.What is one of the most significant disadvantages of investing in DST 1031 properties?

 Along with a lack of control and liquidity, the inability to raise new capital or refinance is one of the major disadvantages of investing in DST 1031 Exchange properties.
 When a DST offering closes, it can't accept subsequent contributions by current and new investors.
 This rule means major expenditures and losses can negate several years of profits.[Video] Pros and Cons of Delaware Statutory Trusts (DSTs)